Dealing with Disappointment – Part I Scott Pauley

 We all have them.
 Disappointments are a part of life in an imperfect world.
 Every day we face the possibility of disappointment with circumstances, people, and even ourselves.
 It may not sound spiritual but at times we are even disappointed with God’s ways – why doesn’t He do things the way we think He should?

 In that story the Holy Spirit showed me several helpful truths about dealing with disappointment in life.
-First, the story helps us to identify the causes of disappointment:
+The account of the Emmaus road helps us to identify the causes of disappointment:

 It is almost comical that Christ is standing in front of these disillusioned disciples and they are speaking of Him in the past tense, “Jesus of Nazareth, which was a prophet…” (v.
 19) Remember that Christ is always present tense!
 He is.
 He is with you now.